Rumworth and Daubhill railway station

 Rumworth and Daubhill railway station was in the Daubhill area of south-west Bolton, Greater Manchester, on a deviation of the original Bolton Great Moor St to Kenyon Junction line.
 The station replaced an earlier station on the original line of the railway that had been served by a stationary engine.
 It was open from 1885 until 1952 for passengers and 1965 for freight.

 History

 The Bolton and Leigh Railway (B&LR) opened for goods traffic in 1828, followed by passenger services in 1831.
-The original railway included two inclines worked by stationary engines, one of which was situated at Daubhill, south of Bolton Great Moor Street railway station (originally called just Bolton) with the line climbing up out of Bolton.
+The original railway included two inclines worked by stationary engines, one of which was situated at Daubhill, south of Bolton Great Moor Street railway station (originally just called Bolton) with the line climbing up out of Bolton.
 The stationary engines played a prominent role on the line for at least 15 years and it is believed they remained in operation until about 1846.
 Cable haulage was discontinued once locomotive performance had improved sufficiently.